WindowsAzure-TrainingKit-RU/DEMO-DeployingAD/Demo.md

 In order to execute this demo you need to set up your environment.

 1. Download, install and configure the Windows Azure PowerShell cmdlets.
-Instructions on how to configuration the cmdlets with your subscription can be found here: http://msdn.microsoft.com/en-us/library/windowsazure/jj554332.aspx
+Instructions on how to configure the cmdlets with your subscription can be found here: http://msdn.microsoft.com/en-us/library/windowsazure/jj554332.aspx

 1. Download and install the latest node.js library from: http://nodejs.org